Rewilding Talks: Adopt Mindful Landscape Practices

-Offered monthly on Wednesday evenings (7-8 pm) from August through November, in person at Gilsland Farm Audubon Center in Falmouth in partnership with The Wild Seed Project.
+Offered monthly on Wednesday evenings (7-8 pm) from September through November, in partnership with The Wild Seed Project.

 • Adopt Mindful Landscape Practices – Wednesday, October 27, 7-8 pm

 Is planting native enough to support local wildlife?
 Just as critical as what we plant is what we do in our landscapes throughout the year.
-In this one hour in-person talk, Anna Fialkoff will talk about how to shift from harmful management habits and dependence on fertilizers, pesticides, and fossil fuels to adopting mindful practices that benefit salamanders, bees, birds, butterflies, and the planet’s health.
+In this one hour online session, Anna Fialkoff will talk about how to shift from harmful management habits and dependence on fertilizers, pesticides, and fossil fuels to adopting mindful practices that benefit salamanders, bees, birds, butterflies, and the planet’s health.

 • Plant Native Trees that Support Local Food Webs – Wednesday, November 17, 7-8 pm